nadeleke/Machine-Learning-Example-/README.md

 # Machine Learning Example
 ## Page Count Prediction

-In this report, I would be discussing the following:
+In this report, I describe how to predict page count using historical data.
+In the following sections I would be discussing briefly the following:

 1. [The training data](README.md#The-training-data)
 2. [Regression models evaluated and parameterization](README.md#Regression-models-evaluated-and-parameterization)